Time Blindness: Why Video-Language Models Can't See What Humans Can?: SpookyBench

 \subsection{Temporal Encoding Framework}

 Our temporal encoding framework implements two distinct motion configurations as detailed in Algorithms~\ref{alg:mask_animation} and \ref{alg:video_depth}.
-For words, shapes, and image masks (Algorithm~\ref{alg:mask_animation}), we employ opposing motion patterns between foreground and background.
+For words, and image masks (Algorithm~\ref{alg:mask_animation}), we employ opposing motion patterns between foreground and background.
 The content is first converted to a binary mask $M$ where $M(x,y) = 1$ represents foreground pixels and $M(x,y) = 0$ represents background.
 We generate two separate noise patterns $N_{bg}$ and $N_{fg}$ consisting of random binary values (0 or 255).
 During animation, foreground pixels sample from $N_{fg}$ with a positive offset that increases with time ($y+vt \bmod h$), while background pixels sample from $N_{bg}$ with a negative offset ($y-vt \bmod h$).
-This creates the perception of opposing motion within and outside the masked regions.